Greater Pittsburgh Tri-State Outdoor Economy

 Our Approach

-To do this, we profiled leading and peer case study outdoor economy regions, to understand what makes their outdoor economies excel and to learn lessons around best practices that could be applied in this region.
-We also identified the customers for the regional Outdoor Economy, through a combination of desktop research and data analysis using Policymap, ESRI, and Replica software, which provides mobile location, consumer resident, and credit transaction data directly connected to consumption and travel habits within the built environment.
-Based on those two components, we developed scenarios for the future of the regional outdoor economy – what it might look like if particular investments are made, and built recommendations for strategies, policies, and programs to strengthen the local outdoor economy.
+We profiled leading and peer case study outdoor economy regions to understand what makes them excel and learn best practices.
+We identified the regional Outdoor Economy’s customers through research and data analysis using Policymap, ESRI, and Replica software, which provides mobile location, consumer resident, and credit transaction data.
+Scenarios were developed for the future regional outdoor economy, and recommendations were built for strategies, policies, and programs to strengthen it.

 The Results